-SOP 6.4 TITLE: Calibration and Use of Granular Applicator PURPOSE: To set the delivery rate of the granular applicator of the pesticides SCOPE: All IR-4 sponsored trials where a granular applicator is used in the application of pesticides in field research PROCEDUR ES: 1.
-Inspec the spreader to determine if it is clean and in good mechanical condition. spreader at least half full of the materials to be applied.
-Attach a pan under the atch the material as it is released.
-3. Measu Measure an area of .01 acre or 435.6 square feet.
+SOP 6.4 TITLE: Calibration and Use of Granular Applicator PURPOSE: To set the delivery rate of the granular applicator of the pesticides SCOPE: All IR-4 sponsored trials where a granular applicator is used in the application of pesticides in field research

+1. Inspect the spreader to determine if it is clean and in good mechanical condition.

+2. Fill the spreader at least half full of the materials to be applied.
+Attach a pan under the spreader to catch the material as it is released.

+3. Measure an area of .01 acre or 435.6 square feet.